richardcrng/tempel-des-schreckens/RULES.md

 1. If four rounds pass to completion *without* all of the Gold being located; or
 2. If, at any time, all of the temple's **Fire** traps are opened.

+The exact numbers on each team depends on the number of players, but there are almost always more Adventurers than Guardians.

 The game ends in three ways:
 1. *All Gold has been opened* - Adventurers win
 2. *All Fire has been opened* - Guardians win